molinfo-vienna/software-development/QUICK_SETUP.md

 This setup guide is for everyone wanting to setup their project quickly and easily for a molecular informatics project in python.
+In order to maximice collaborations and reasuability of each project, we recommend to make a package out of your project.
+This allows for easy access of your code, reduce the time to implement new features, and collaborate.
+If you are working on sensitive topics that should not be public, you do not have to deploy to [Conda](https://anaconda.org/) or [PyPI](https://pypi.org/).

 1. Get a proper IDE